tpaknok/Beta-diversity/README.md

 # Notes

+If factors are ordered, the function will convert them into numeric variable before the regression.
+The order will follow how the factors were ordered originally.
+For botho ordinal and nominal variables, in the formula simply set ~Factor1+Factor2+Factor3....etc

 The users are recommended to read the documentation of gam and gamm in mgcv.

 This function will generate N evenly-distributed virtual sites along each environmental gradient, and exhaust all possible combinations of them.
 Therefore, if 25 evenly-distributed sites were generated for each gradient, the total number of sites would be 25^N